juneha1120/tp/docs/DeveloperGuide.md

 Use case ends.

-Extensions:
+Extensions
 2a.
-The list is empty.
+The contact list is empty.

 2a1.
 AddressBook shows a message: "No contacts found."
 Use case ends.